Noppachanin/ContrastML-Movement/README.md

 # Asteroid-Detection
-This repository includes our pretrained models with the demonstration
+This repository includes our pretrained models with the demonstration.

 ## Installation